This article describes the effects of a tarantula spider bite.

 If a tarantula bites you, you may have pain at the site of the bite similar to a bee sting.
 The area of the bite may become warm and red.

-If you are allergic to tarantula venom, the following symptoms may occur:
+If you are allergic to tarantula venom, these symptoms may occur:

 Wash the area with soap and water.
-Place ice (wrapped in a washcloth or other covering) on the site of the sting for 10 minutes and then off for 10 minutes.
+Place ice (wrapped in a clean cloth or other covering) on the site of the sting for 10 minutes and then off for 10 minutes.
 Repeat this process.
-If the patient has blood flow problems, reduce the time the ice is used to prevent possible skin damage.
+If the person has blood flow problems, reduce the time the ice is used to prevent possible skin damage.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-They will instruct you if it is necessary to take the patient to the hospital.
+They will tell you if you should take the person to the hospital.

 If possible, bring the spider to the emergency room for identification.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-The wound and symptoms will be treated as appropriate.
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The wound and symptoms will be treated.